MEF-GIT/MEF-LSO-Presto-SDK/README.md

 This SDK contains the following items:

-* COPYRIGHT - [ will need a wording of the copyright message that applies to whole project ]
+* COPYRIGHT - Copyright 2017 MEF Forum
-* LICENSE - Contains a copy of the Apache 2.0 license.
+* LICENSE - Contains a copy of the Apache 2.0 license
 * MEF-NRP-IPS.docx
 * experimental - SDK content for unpublished MEF specifications
   * yang - Contains the MEF NRP YANG modules, including the ONF Transport API yang modules on